Education and Training

 Horizons Meetings

 The HCI has always had an active interest the relationship between co-morbidities such as Diabetes and its effect on cardiovascular disease.
-Since the recent and very important outcome studies, with new therapies including the GLP-1 analogues and the SGLT2 inhibitors, the HCI has initiated an educational meeting now in its 3rd year.
+Since the recent and very important outcome studies, with new therapies including the GLP-1 analogues and the SGLT2 inhibitors, the HCI has initiated educational meetings in this area.
 The aim of these meetings is to discuss and debate how they facilitate cardioprotection for the benefit of patients at risk.
-(Read Here)

-The Hatter Cardiovascular Institute has a very successful programme for postgraduate training of clinical and non-clinical scientists for the degrees of MD(Res) and PhD – having trained over 80 clinical and basic scientists to completion to date.
-At present the Institute has a staff in excess of 30 clinical and basic scientists, as well as clinicians, physiotherapists, and cardiac rehabilitation nurses.
+The Hatter Cardiovascular Institute has a very successful programme for postgraduate training of clinical and non-clinical scientists for the degrees of MD(Research) and PhD – having trained over 80 clinical and basic scientists to completion to date.
+At present the Institute has a staff in excess of 30 including clinical and basic scientists, physiotherapists, and cardiac rehabilitation nurses.
 It contributes towards the teaching of medical students at all levels as well as provides research projects for BSc & MSc students.

-The HCI initiated a very successful collaboration with the Wellington Hospital.
-These Fellowships are equivalent to a MRC/BHF or Wellcome Trust grant and supports the fees for junior doctors while in training.
-This programme has been running for over 15 years during which time we have supervised to completion over 35 clinical research fellows.
+The HCI initiated a very successful collaboration with The Wellington Hospital.
+These Fellowships are equivalent to a MRC/BHF or Wellcome Trust grant and supports the fees for resident doctors while in training.
+This programme has been running for over 15 years during which time we have supervised to completion over 40 Clinical Research Fellows for their higher degrees.